How to Make Yogurt

 INSTRUCTIONS

 Place the milk in a medium size pot in medium heat, stirring occasionally, until it reaches about 180°F/82°C, avoid boiling it.
-Let it be at temperature for 5 minutes, longer up to 10 minutes for a smoother yoghurt.
+Let it be at about this temperature for 5 minutes, longer up to 10 minutes for a smoother yoghurt.

 Remove from heat and transfer into a glass jar or bowl.

 Add your starter and whisk gently all together.
-If you are using a powder starter, have the powder starter in a separate smaller bowl and add a few spoonfuls of the milk and stir, and then add this to the rest of the milk and whisk gently.
+If you are using a powder starter, have the powder starter in a separate smaller bowl and add a few spoonfuls of the warm milk and stir, and then add this to the rest of the milk and whisk gently.

-Place in the oven, covered with a tea towel with the light on for about 6-8 hours.
+Place in the oven, covered with a tea towel with the oven light on for about 6-8 hours.

 Refrigerate.
 Fresh yogurt contains more friendly bacteria within 24 hours of making it.